-- 23. Argentina's monetary and exchange rate policy is managed by the Central Bank of the Argentine Republic BCRA (Banco Central de la República Argentina).
-Between 1991 and 2001, Argentine monetary policy was completely defined by the efforts to maintain a fixed exchange rate that linked the peso with the dollar at an exchange rate of one peso to the dollar, as established by the Law on Convertibility No. 23.928 of 27 March 1991.
-14 - 24.
-The fixed exchange rate regime led to a multilateral appreciation of the currency in real terms.
-At the same time, there was an increase in payments in the services balance, which contributed to a larger deficit on current account, and a rise in the level of external debt.
-This was accompanied by a heightened perception of country risk among depositors and investors, which in 2000-2001 led to severe capital flight.
-During the course of 2001, the Government adopted measures aimed at restoring some degree of exchange rate competitiveness.
-However, these were insufficient to prevent its continuing erosion and it was decided that more drastic measures were required. - 25.
-Emergency Law No. 25.561 of 6 January 2002 amended various aspects of the Law on Convertibility and put an end to convertibility properly so-called.
-A flexible exchange rate system
+23. Argentina's monetary and exchange rate policy is managed by the Central Bank of the Argentine Republic - BCRA (Banco Central de la República Argentina).
+Between 1991 and 2001, Argentine monetary policy was completely defined by the efforts to maintain a fixed exchange rate that linked the peso with the dollar at an exchange rate of one peso to the dollar, as established by the Law on Convertibility No. 23.928 of 27 March 1991.16

-12 See http://www2.mecon.gov.ar/cfrf/integrantes/integrantes.htm.
+14 See http://www2.mecon.gov.ar/cfrf/integrantes/integrantes.htm.

-13 IMF (2005a)
+15 IMF (2005a).